 Type II Exhaust Hoods

 Type II restaurant exhaust hoods, often referred to as condensate hoods, are used to collect and remove steam, vapor, heat, and odors.
 These are installed over equipment where grease is NOT a byproduct.
-Equipment may include the likes of dishwashers and steam tables, and can occasionally be used over ovens, steamers, or kettles if determined they do not product smoke or grease-laden vapors.
+Equipment may include the likes of dishwashers and steam tables, and can occasionally be used over ovens, steamers, or kettles if determined they do not produce smoke or grease-laden vapors.

 As previously noted, ventless exhaust hoods are becoming more popular, given their unique set of benefits.
 These include, but are not limited to: